markmead/portfolio/src/projects/hypercolor.md

 ---
-brand: Hypercolor
+title: Beautiful CSS Gradients Created with Tailwind
+path: hypercolor
 description: A curated collection of beautiful premade gradients using default colors from the Tailwind palette as well as a selection of custom color gradients.
-path: hypercolor
 tech: ['Tailwind', 'Vue']
-title: Beautiful CSS Gradients Created with Tailwind
 website: https://hypercolor.dev/
 ---